HamidAbbasi-R/Jump-Diffusion/README.md

-### Comprehensive Documentation for Financial Modeling Scripts
+# Documentation for Financial Modeling Scripts

 This document combines the documentation for three key financial modeling scripts: